tomprimozic/type-systems/README.md

 are minimal and contain code that is (hopefully) simple and clear.

 -   [**algorithm_w**](https://github.com/tomprimozic/type-systems/tree/master/algorithm_w)
-    contains one of the most basic, yet efficient implementation of Damas-Hindley-Milner type inference algorithm (used in functional languages such as OCaml, Haskell and Elm) called *Algorithm W*.
+    contains one of the most basic yet efficient implementation of Damas-Hindley-Milner type inference algorithm (used in functional languages such as OCaml, Haskell and Elm) called *Algorithm W*.
 Uses references to simulate type substitutions and assigns ranks/levels to type variables to simplify let-generalization.